budhac/hpe3par_ansible_module/demo/virtual_domains/README.md

 ### Storage User Perspective<a name="user"></a>

-Now that we have finished configuring the Domain, Users, and created CPGs and added hosts into the Domain for our users, lets cover how a user will now consume the 3PAR and be able to do it using only Ansible playbooks.
+Now that we have finished configuring a Domain, Users, created CPGs and added hosts into the Domain, lets cover how a user will now consume the 3PAR and be able to do it using only Ansible playbooks while still being bound to the limits placed on the domain by the Storage Admin.

 This section will follow closely to my other blog post about using the Ansible modules to provision storage on an HPE 3PAR.
 [Storage Provisioning using Ansible with HPE 3PAR Storage](https://developer.hpe.com/blog/storage-provisioning-using-ansible-with-hpe-3par-storage)